Combining Lipschitz and RBF Surrogate Models for High-dimensional Computationally Expensive Problems: Related Techniques

 \subsection{Surrogate Models}

-Kriging (or Gaussian process) model and RBF are the most widely applied methods for generating surrogate models \cite{Forrester09}.
+Kriging models and RBFs are the most widely applied methods for generating surrogate models \cite{Forrester09}.
 It has been shown that the Kriging model outperforms other surrogate models in solving low-dimensional optimization problems, and RBF is the most efficient method among surrogates for solving high-dimensional optimization problems \cite{Diaz16}.
-Representative RBFs include Gaussian function, thin-plate splines, linear splines, cubic splines, and multiquadrics splines.
-A disadvantage of Kriging is that training of the model is time-consuming when the number of samples is large.
-Another option is to use an ensemble machine learning models that can be used to estimate the degree of uncertainty in fitness prediction \cite{Guo19}.
-Since this paper focuses on high-dimensional problems, we will adopt the RBF methodology for building the surrogate model, which has been successfully used in several other SAEAs \cite{SACOSO17}, \cite{SHPSO18}.
+A disadvantage of Kriging is that the training of the model is time-consuming when the number of samples is large.
+Since this paper focuses on high-dimensional problems, we will adopt the RBF methodology for building the surrogate model, which has been successfully used in several other SAEAs \cite{SACOSO17}.

+RBFs compute a weighted sum of prespecified simple functions to approximate complex design landscape.
+Given $t$ different sample points $X_1,\dots,X_t$, the RBF surrogates are written as \cite{SC}

+where $w_i$ denotes the weight which is computed using the method of least squares, and $\psi$ is the chosen basis function.
+There are several (symmetric) radial functions that can serve as a basis function, such as Gaussian function, thin-plate splines, linear splines, cubic splines, and multiquadrics splines \cite{SC}.